apache/age/README.md

 Apache AGE is :

 - **Powerful**: adds graph database support to the already popular PostgreSQL database: PostgreSQL is used by organizations including Apple, Spotify, and NASA.
 - **Flexible**: allows you to perform openCypher queries, which makes complex queries much easier to write.
-It also enables multiple graphs at the same time.
+It also enables querying multiple graphs at the same time.
 - **Intelligent**: allows you to perform graph queries that are the basis for many next-level web services such as fraud detection, master data management, product recommendations, identity and relationship management, experience personalization, knowledge management, and more.

 <h2><img height="30" src="/img/features.svg">&nbsp;&nbsp;Features</h2>